ThomasFinnern/JoomGallery_fith_dev/.jg_dev_doc/jg_4x/JGdev_Documentation_v4.md

 (6) Published
     Publish or unpubish the category

-Following filter the images shown.
+Following filter for the images are shown.
 The handling is as can be expected like in other joomla filtering.
 (7) Search
 (8) Filter Options
-(9) Ordering image view
+(9) Ordering images in view
 (10) Count of shown images
-    Defined in joomla configuration list count
+    Can be canged for mor or less items to be shown.
+First value is defined in joomla configuration list count.
 (11) Select Status
 (12) Select Category